-PI Code Driasity PI 2015/16 Q1 2016/17 Q2 2016/17 Q3 2016/17 201 6/17 Annual Benchmark PrCode Priority PI Value Value Value Value Value Status Short Trend Note Target 2016/17 Benchmark CE.S.11.02b 11.
-Citizens are engaged with service Evidence 3 improvements that have resulted in each of the Neighbourhood Planning areas 11 22 33 44 1 16/17 : Off Target This is on target for the 15 areas that have a plan (14 plans in total as Bonnyrigg and Lasswade and Poltonhall are combined as one plan) the only outlier is Moorfoot but this is being developed.
-45 CE.S.11.03a development and delivery All 16 geographic Community Councils and the Federation of Community Councils to adopt the revised constitutions 3 8 13 16 • 1 16/17 : Off Target The only outlier is Dalkeith Community Council who have not progressed the new constitution and participation has decreased.
+PI Code Priority PI 2015/16 Q1 2016/17 Q2 2016/17 Q3 2016/17 2016/17 Annual Benchmark Pi Code Priority PI Value Value Value Value Value Status Short Trend Note Target 2016/17 Denchmark CE.S.11.02b 11.
+Citizens are engaged with service Evidence 3 improvements that have resulted in each of the Neighbourhood Planning areas 11 22 33 44 ^ 16/17: Off Target This is on target for the 15 areas that have a plan (14 plans in total as Bonnyrigg and Lasswade and Poltonhall are combined as one plan) the only outlier is Moorfoot but this is being developed.
+45 CE.S.11.03a development and delivery All 16 geographic Community Councils and the Federation of Community Councils to adopt the revised constitutions 3 8 13 16 • 16/17: Off Target The only outlier is Dalkeith Community Council who have not progressed the new constitution and participation has decreased.
 This is being addressed by the Communities' Team and Legal Team.
-17 CE.S.12.01a When a Local Biodiversity Action Plan has been drafted and a programme of action has been identified New for 16/17 10% 10% 10% 100% 0 16/17 : On Target 100% N/A CE.S.12.02a 12.
-Midlothian is an attractive place to live, work and invest in The time to determine planning applications over the stated period is the key measure in defining customer service as set by the Scottish Government 80% 80% 81% 81% 1 16/17 : On Target 81% of planning applications have been determined within target 80% 78% of planning applications were determined within target in 2015/16.
-M.SG.CE.10.0 1a When the MLDP has been submitted to the Scottish Government.
-The MLDP is the Council's spatial strategy and provides certainty to businesses and residents No Yes Yes Yes 1 16/17: On Target Proposed Midlothian Local Development Plan (MLDP) submitted to the Scottish Government's Directorate for Planning and Environmental Appeals for Examination.
+17 CE.S.12.01a When a Local Biodiversity Action Plan has been drafted and a programme of action has been identified New for 16/17 10% 10% 10% 100% 2 • 16/17 : On Target 100% N/A CE.S.12.02a The time to determine planning applications over the stated period is the key measure in defining customer service as set by the Scottish Government.
+When the MLDP has been submitted to the Scottish Government.
+The MLDP is the Council's spatial i 80% 80% 81% 81% • 16/17 : On Target 81% of planning applications have been determined within target 80% 78% of planning applications were determined within target in 2015/16.
+M.SG.CE.10.0 1a been submitted to the Scottish Government.
+The MLDP is the Council's spatial strategy and provides certainty to businesses and No Yes Yes Yes • 16/17: On Target Proposed Midlothian Local Development Plan (MLDP) submitted to the Scottish Government's Directorate for Planning and Environmental Appeals for Examination.
 Examination scheduled for completion in July 2017.
 Yes N/A